Park City Fine Art Photography

 Recognition and Service

-Travel, study, and competition have also marked my journey.
-I’ve been fortunate to receive recognition in international competitions, juried museum exhibitions, and state fairs.
-Today, I serve on the Board of Directors of the Intermountain Professional Photographers Association, where I enjoy giving back to the craft that has given me so much.
+I’ve been grateful to have my work recognized in competitions, museum exhibitions, and state fairs.
+Today, I serve on the Board of Directors of the Intermountain Professional Photographers Association, teach photography with lectures and private lessons and enjoy supporting the photographic community.
+That said, I have a lot to learn.

 Etched In Time - Onion Creek, near Moab Utah